zdila/scratch-link-ble-linux/README.md

 # Scratch Link for BLE devices under Linux

 This is Scratch Link for BLE devices under Linux.
-For BLE it uses D-Bus.
+For BLE it uses BlueZ via D-Bus.

 Scratch link has been so far tested only with Intelino smart train.